-If the underwriters exercise in full their option to purchase additional shares of common stock from us, the pro forma as adjusted net tangible book value per share after giving effect to this offering at an initial public offering price of \$12.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, would be \$2.57 per share, representing an immediate increase to existing stockholders of \$0.23 per share, and dilution to new investors participating in this offering of \$0.23 per share.
+If the underwriters exercise in full their option to purchase additional shares of common stock from us, the pro forma as adjusted net tangible book value per share after giving effect to this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, would be \$2.38 per share, representing an immediate increase to existing stockholders of \$0.21 per share, and dilution to new investors participating in this offering of \$0.21 per share.

-The following table summarizes, as of June 30, 2021, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid or to be paid, and the weighted-average price per share paid or to be paid by existing stockholders and by new investors in this offering at an initial public offering price of \$12.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of June 30, 2021, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid or to be paid, and the weighted-average price per share paid or to be paid by existing stockholders and by new investors in this offering at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing common stock in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-Shares purchased Percentage Amount Percentage Average price per share Existing stockholders 17,598,300 82.4% \$94,813,000 67.7% \$ 5.39 Public stockholders 3,768,116 17.6% \$45,217,392 32.3% \$12.00 Total 100.0% 100.0%
+Shares purchased Percentage Amount Percentage Average price per share Existing stockholders 17,598,300 84.0% \$94,813,000 70.2% \$ 5.39 Public stockholders 3,350,000 16.0% \$40,200,000 29.8% \$12.00 Total 100.0% 100.0%

-The table above assumes no exercise of the underwriters' option to purchase 565,217 additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to approximately 80.2% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing shares of common stock in this offering would be increased to approximately 19.8% of the total number of shares of our common stock outstanding after this offering.
+The table above assumes no exercise of the underwriters' option to purchase 502,500 additional shares in this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to approximately 82.0% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors purchasing shares of common stock in this offering would be increased to approximately 18.0% of the total number of shares of our common stock outstanding after this offering.